preqon/comp5328-machine-learning/sparse coding and regularisation.md

 # sparse coding and regularisation

-*maybe watch this lec if time.*

 See [[dictionary learning and NMF]].

 We want
 - dictionary to be overcomplete
 - representation to be sparse (i.e. few non-zero values)

-*not sure if this is the idea:*
+*i think this is the idea:*
-We want dictionary to be overcomplete.
-This leads to there being infinitely many Representations.
+We want dictionary $D$ to be overcomplete, to have the best chance of containing basis for whole domain of samples.
+However, there are naturally infinitely many solutions for the representation $\alpha_i \in R$ for each sample $x_i \in X$.
 How do we choose the best one?
 We want the *sparse* representation, which is often unique.

 benefits of sparsity:
-- parsimony: spare representations are short and highlight the essential features, making them easy to describe.
+- parsimony: sparse representations are short and highlight the essential features, making them easy to describe.
-- denoising: if a signal is a mixture of noise and true signal, sparsity can be considered an approximation of true signal.
+- denoising: if a signal is a mixture of noise and true signal, the sparse representation can be considered an approximation of true signal.
-- data compression
+- data compression: sparse representation allows data compression.
-- compressed sensing: can reduce amount of measurements needed to construct a signal, if we know its sparse basis. basis can be learned via dictionary learning.
+- compressed sensing: we can reduce the amount of types of measurements needed to construct a signal, if we know its sparse basis. basis can be learned via dictionary learning.

 **$\ell_p$ norm**: